Maslinin/DreamerBot/README.md

 You can refer to the [official discord.js documentation](https://discordjs.guide/creating-your-bot/slash-commands.html) or to [one of the existing DreamerBot commands](https://github.com/Maslinin/DreamerBot/blob/master/src/commands/games/roll.ts) to create your own command.

 You can use both **JavaScript** or **TypeScript** to create a command.
-After you create your command file and start the bot, the DreamerBot's command register will create/update your commands in Discord interface.
+After you create your command file and start the bot, the DreamerBot's command register will create, update or remove your commands in Discord interface.

 > You may need to restart the Discord client on your device after adding a command or changing its interface.